Bank Physiotherapist by Spire Healthcare Ltd

 Duties and responsibilities:

-- To provide a high standard of physiotherapy assessment, treatment and advice to patients within an inpatient/outpatient setting.
+- Out-patient clinic lists- evening work available for post op orthopaedic rehabilitation and MSK.

-- To work as an integrated member of the outpatient physiotherapy team whilst independently managing a full clinical caseload.
+- Working on the wards majority orthopaedics, spinal, some urology, general surgery and gynaecology.
+This is not a definitive list

-- To liaise in an effective and timely manner with referrers regarding patient progress and any future management.
+- To provide a high standard of physiotherapy assessment, diagnosis, treatment and advice to patients on the ward and/or within the outpatient department

 - Using clinical reasoning skills develop treatment plans that are appropriate to the patient taking into consideration their physiotherapy care, risks and wellbeing.